altpsyche/bobreview/README.md

 ## Customizing Themes

-BobReview includes 7 built-in themes using the `ReportTheme` dataclass:
+BobReview uses a **unified theme system** with 7 built-in themes.
+Themes support inheritance and can be customized via JSON or CLI.

 ### Built-in Themes